kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 If the list of running artifacts is different than what was reported previously a new snapshot is created.
 Snapshots are immutable and can't be tampered with.

 There is range of `kosli environment report [...]` commands, allowing you to report a variety of environments.
-To record a current status of your environment you simply run one of them.
+To record the current status of your environment you simply run one of them.
 You can do it manually but typically recording commands would run automatically, e.g. via a cron job or scheduled CI job.

-In all the commands below we skip required `--api-token` and `owner` flags - these can be easily configured via [config file](/faq/#what-is-the---config-file-flag) or [environment variables](/getting_started/step_3/#using-environment-variables) so you don't have type them over and over again.
+In all the commands below we skip required `--api-token` and `--owner` flags - these can be easily configured via [config file](/faq/#what-is-the---config-file-flag) or [environment variables](/getting_started/step_3/#using-environment-variables) so you don't have type them over and over again.

-After you started reporting, you can - at any point - check exactly what is running in your environment using CLI command:
+After you started reporting, you can - at any point - check exactly what is running in your environment using the CLI command:

 ```shell {.command}
 kosli environment get quickstart